getoutreach/clientxtsdk/README.md

 #### User consent

-On a first load of the addon, addon sdk will invoke [addonSdk.authenticate()](#addon-sdk), and the Outreach user will be shown an OAuth screen where he will be asked to approve access with requested scopes.
+On a first load of the addon when addon sdk will invoke [addonSdk.getToken()](#obtaining-an-access-token), and the Outreach user will be shown an OAuth screen where he will be asked to approve access with requested scopes.

 [INSERT OAUTH SCREEN HERE]